 If you’re planning on moving to a more expensive property or your mortgage deal is coming to an end, this is the perfect time to remortgage onto a better deal.

 At this early stage of selling your house, the figures will only be approximate given that you don’t know how much you’ll sell your home for.
-You will get a precise redemption (amount outstanding) figure for your mortgage once you have an agreed completion date once the exchange of contracts is complete.
+You will get a precise figure for your mortgage once you have an agreed completion date when the exchange of contracts is complete.

 Although this is only the first step in the process of selling your house, it is important to be organised and prepared.
 You should plan every step to avoid anything being held up and allowing you to sell your house fast.